 A complaint as outlined here is defined as a good faith allegation based on personal experience or knowledge by a student or students that there has been a violation, misapplication, or misinterpretation of some service or rule as it applies to students in the institution by a staff or faculty member of the institution, resulting in loss or detriment to the complainant.
-The Dean of Student Life, located in the Jerry Brockey Student Center, serves as a formal student advocate and is the recommended first point of contact for students considering the submission of a complaint.

 - A student may not use this process for issues related to student misconduct.
 Misconduct is inappropriate behavior that affects the institution’s pursuit of its educational objectives.
 Information about the Code of Conduct and examples of misconduct can be reviewed in the Student Handbook.
 Report conduct incidents to the Office of the Vice President of Student Services at 206.934.6788.